USER EXPERIENCE AND USER INTERFACE DESIGN

 Modernizing the Windows Company Portal App

 My Role.
-I was responsible for the ideation and execution of the visual interface.
-Throughout the process I worked alongside a user experience researcher to user test various design iterations and partnered cross-company with the core Fluent Design team to leverage existing patterns.
+I was responsible for the ideation and execution of the user experience and visual interface.
+Throughout the process I worked alongside a user experience researcher to user test various design iterations and partnered cross-company with the core Fluent Design and Bing UX teams to leverage existing patterns.
 It was of utmost importance to ensure our design solutions aligned with the Business Values and Design Goals.

 Target User.
 Based on my research, I established the Target User to be a highly mobile information worker using multiple devices to accomplish their daily work tasks.
-An important key insight was that this Target User would be likely to use multiple forms of the Company Portal from iOS, to Android, to Windows, which strongly suggested these experiences be cohesive for the best user experience.
+An important key insight was that this Users would be likely to use multiple forms of the Company Portal from iOS, to Android, to Windows, which strongly suggested these experiences be cohesive for the best experience.

 The identified pain points formed the foundation of the Design Goals to augment the visual design, gain coherency with modern Microsoft products by aligning to Microsoft Fluent Design Language, enable self-service troubleshooting through common issues like enrolling a device or downloading an App, and improve the App’s usability for Keyboard only users and those using voice UI.
 These goals go beyond solving user pain points, they also have business value.

 The Value of Coherence.
 The value of coherence is in the user experience.
 Coherent brands feel familiar and intuitive.
 Because of this familiarity, users feel empowered even when using products for the first time.
 This cohesiveness can add strength and power to the brand.

 The Value of Accessibility.
 There is proven business value in accessibility.
 Our mission statement is to empower every person to be productive, and the best design consciously attempts to include everyone.